smaster0517/HodTokenBank/README.md

-# Hodl-bank
+# HodTokenBank
- Hodle-Bank Project for hodling Ether and ERC20 Tokens
+ Bank Project for hodling Ether and ERC20 Tokens